Coronavirus outbreak: India records another spike in number of positive cases; Death toll over 4,500

 The Health Ministry also said that the country's death toll stands at 4,531 after 194 people died between Wednesday morning and Thursday morning.
 As many as 67,691 patients have been recovered and sent home so far.

-However, Maharashtra, Tamil Nadu, Gujarat and Delhi has continued to report increase number of COVID-19 cases in the country.
-Maharashtra's total coronavirus cases has reached 56,948 and the death toll in the state rose to 1,897.
+However, Maharashtra, Tamil Nadu, Gujarat and Delhi has continued to report increasing number of COVID-19 cases in the country.
+Maharashtra's total coronavirus cases have reached 56,948 and the death toll in the state rose to 1,897.

 'How coronavirus enters cells decoded, may help develop new drugs'